filamentgroup/grunticon/README.md

 }
 ```

-Read more about multitasks on the [official grunt documentation][multitask].
+Read more about multi tasks on the [official grunt documentation][multitask].

 `files` is a [grunt file array object][grunt file array].